GLOBAL MARKETS-Sturdy earnings reports, Greece hopes lift markets

 NEW YORK, July 16 (Reuters) - The Greek parliament’s approval of a third bailout program for the debt-stricken country boosted world stock markets, with Wall Street also buoyed by robust corporate earnings, while the U.S. dollar rose on expectations of higher interest rates.

-Strong quarterly reports from Netflix and eBay helped push the Nasdaq to a record closing high, while European markets cheered news that the European Central Bank was pressing ahead with its economic stimulus program, had agreed to more funding for Greek banks, and promised further action if needed.
+Strong quarterly reports from U.S. blue chip companies helped U.S. shares, while European markets cheered news that the European Central Bank was pressing ahead with its economic stimulus program, had agreed to more funding for Greek banks, and promised further action if needed.

-While the political climate in Greece remained fragile, investors were willing to give a cautious thumbs-up to the Greek parliament’s approval of the bailout plan.
+While the political climate in Greece remained fragile, with the International Monetary Fund saying this week that the country’s debt was unsustainable, investors were willing to give a cautious thumbs-up to the Greek parliament’s approval of the bailout plan.

-“The parliamentary approval boosted prices today,” said Clem Miller, portfolio manager at Wilmington International Funds in Baltimore, Maryland.
-“There was optimism about the European Central Bank providing more liquidity to Greece, but there is significant ongoing caution about Greek implementation risk.”
+“The deal has accomplished the objectives of the ECB and the IMF, which is to take Greece off the crisis burner and put it into the slow cooker,” said John Rutledge, chief investment strategist at Safanad in New York.
+“The remaining issue is whether Greece will live up to what they agree to do.”

 The FTSEurofirst 300 index of top regional shares closed up 1.4 percent at 1,608.71, near a more than six-week high of 1,613.61 hit earlier.

-The dollar index, which measures the greenback against a basket of six major currencies, rallied to a more than seven-week high of 97.756 on expectations that the Fed will hike rates this year.
-Fed Chair Janet Yellen said on Thursday that an interest rate hike is likely this year, repeating comments from Wednesday made as part of her semi-annual testimony to Congress.
+The dollar index, which measures the greenback against a basket of six major currencies, rallied to a more than seven-week high of 97.756 after Fed Chair Janet Yellen said on Wednesday a rate hike is likely this year.

+Yellen is due to testify to the Senate Banking Committee on Thursday.

 “People are realizing what (Yellen) said, that every meeting is on the table going forward, and thinking maybe we shouldn’t be long the front-end,” said Charles Comiskey, head of Treasuries trading at Bank of Nova Scotia in New York.

-Brent crude oil prices rose after a power outage closed the UK’s largest oilfield and as the August contract approached expiration.
+Brent crude oil prices rose after a power outage closed the UK’s largest oilfield.
+Data also showed a fall in crude inventories and strong demand from refineries in the United States.

-Additional reporting by Jamie McGeever in London and Karen Brettell in New York and Tanya Agrawal in Bengaluru; Editing by Nick Zieminski, Bernadette Baum, Chizu Nomiyama
+Additional reporting by Jamie McGeever in London and Karen Brettell in New York and Tanya Agrawal in Bengaluru; Editing by Nick Zieminski and Bernadette Baum